Farewell to the "seven-step marathon" of scientific research. An AI agent is rewriting the way knowledge is produced.

 In this change, what is changed is not just efficiency.

-The research work mode starts to shift from personally completing every step to making judgments at key nodes.
-When the execution is taken over by the system, researchers no longer need to repeatedly enter those deterministic processes.
-Instead, they gradually withdraw from specific operations and stand at a higher level to understand problems, choose paths, and examine results.
+The way of conducting research is starting to shift from personally completing every step to making judgments at key nodes.
+When execution is taken over by the system, researchers no longer need to repeatedly engage in deterministic processes.
+Instead, they gradually withdraw from specific operations and stand in a more high - level position to understand problems, choose paths, and review results.

-This change seems subtle but is quietly rewriting the division of labor in research.
-The smartest minds no longer need to run in the process.
-They shift from a role closer to an executor to an architect or a leader.
+This seemingly subtle change is quietly rewriting the role division in research.
+The smartest minds no longer need to rush through the process.
+They are shifting from a role closer to an executor to an architect or leader.

-At the same time, another invisible threshold is disappearing.
-In many fields, there is a gap between ideas and results in terms of code, computing power, and experimental environment.
-Once these requirements are solved by intelligent agents like Qiewen Academic, the entry threshold for research will be re - defined.
+Meanwhile, another invisible threshold is disappearing.
+In many fields, there is a gap between an idea and the result, which is filled with code, computing power, and experimental environment.
+Once these requirements are solved by intelligent agents like Qiewen Academic, the entry threshold for research will be redefined.

-As a result, the research competition starts to move forward.
-It changes from who can achieve results to who can see the problems earlier, returning to the "humans" who define the problems.
-Some researchers who were originally limited by technical conditions can also more directly participate in the problems themselves.
+As a result, research competition is moving forward.
+It has changed from who can achieve the result to who can spot the problem earlier, returning to the "humans" who define the problem.
+Some researchers who were originally limited by technical conditions can also more directly participate in the problem itself.

 The essence of research is knowledge production.
-When the cycle of knowledge production is compressed, it affects the rhythm of the entire technology system.
-In addition to the decrease in time cost, the update frequency of the knowledge base is also accelerating.
-In fields such as new materials, targeted drugs, and clean energy, which are limited by verification costs, once the verification is compressed, the path screening will be significantly accelerated, wrong directions will be eliminated earlier, and feasible paths will emerge faster.
+When the cycle of knowledge production is compressed, it affects the rhythm of the entire technological system.
+In addition to the reduction in time cost, the update frequency of the knowledge base is also accelerating.
+In fields such as new materials, targeted drugs, and clean energy, which are limited by verification costs, once the verification process is compressed, the path selection will be significantly accelerated, wrong directions will be eliminated earlier, and feasible paths will emerge faster.

 This means that research will continuously approach the answer through high - density exploration.
-The trial - and - error process that originally took years to accumulate will occur repeatedly in a shorter cycle.
+The trial - and - error process that originally took years to accumulate will be compressed into a shorter cycle and repeated.

-The way of technological breakthroughs also changes, shifting from accidental discoveries relying on individual experience to gradual convergence through high - frequency verification.
+The way of technological breakthroughs has also changed, from accidental discoveries relying on individual experience to gradual convergence through high - frequency verification.

 As this rhythm continues to accumulate, a state closer to the critical point begins to emerge.
-Research enters a new division of labor structure: AI is responsible for advancing known paths and continuously compressing the deterministic parts; while humans stay in the unknown area to judge which problems are worth further exploration.
+Research is entering a new division of labor structure: AI is responsible for advancing known paths and continuously compressing the deterministic part; while humans stay in the unknown area to judge which problems are worth further exploration.